diagram-codesprint/render-line-charts-braille-display/README.md

-## [future] Loading data into BLC
+## [future] Loading data into SparkBraille

-For real use, BLC will offer a file upload, allowing the user to bring data from a `csv` file.
-This is a common data interchange format, that will allow users to import and display values from a spreadsheet, for example
+For real use, SparkBraille will offer a file upload, allowing the user to bring data from a `csv` file.
+This is a common data interchange format, that will allow users to import and display values from a spreadsheet, for example.

 ## [future] Scroll vs compress